Book and Documentary Heritage Museum of Iran: History

-Earlier, the precious works of the National Library and Archives were exhibited independently in various halls.
+Earlier, the works of the National Library and Archives were exhibited independently in various halls.
 When Seyyed Reza Salehi Amiri was in charge of the library, a decision was made to change the use of one of the repositories to focus on the display of works and the official opening of a museum for the National Library and Archives of Iran.
-The purpose of its foundation was to promote the culture of society and spread of Iranian-Islamic culture.
+The purpose of its foundation was to promote the culture of society and spread Iranian-Islamic culture.

 Sections

-Book and Documentary Heritage Museum of Iran includes two main sections:
+The Book and Documentary Heritage Museum of Iran includes two main sections: